withlogicco/web-dev-exercise/README.md

 ## How to submit

 1. Create a new **private** repository using this template[^1].
-2. Add the following GitHub users as collaborators: @akalipetis, @parisk.
+2. Add the following GitHub users as collaborators: @akalipetis, @parisk, @EvelinaIo.
 3. Create a new branch for your implementation[^2].
 4. Implement the exercise in your new branch.
 5. Create a Pull Request with your implementation[^3] and add @parisk as a reviewer[^4].